hmakelin/gisnav/docs/pages/development_objectives.rst

 * Making adoption easier for different kinds of hardware platforms or configurations
 * SITL testing workbench development - have a way to fly premade flight plans in SITL simulation and automatically parse the flight logs and compare against some thresholds to determine if the software passes the test.
+* Using elevation data from the underlying GIS system to complement ortho-images to improve estimates